<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=178113&amp;fmt=gif">

 AdobeStock_231746713

 Another way to promote health and wellness is to encourage physical activity.
 Furniture solutions like standup desks to avoid prolonged sitting can help.
-It is also important to encourage employees to periodically leave their workstation to take short breaks by walking outdoors, taking in a view from the windows, or socializing at the water cooler.
+It is also important to encourage employees to periodically leave their workstations for short breaks by walking outdoors, taking a view from the windows, or socializing at the water cooler.
 Some cutting-edge organizations have designed indoor walkways around the perimeter of the office, outdoor walking trails to promote exercise and to encourage walking meetings, and outdoor gathering spaces.
 Having a variety of spaces that encourage activity can go a long way toward promoting employee health.

 The hybrid office should ideally incorporate “touchless” technologies for doors, elevators, and especially bathrooms.
 Paper reduction, clean work services, and germ-resistant surfaces are becoming more commonplace.
 In addition, fresh air circulation and improved filtration help control the spread of germs.

-Biophilia design, or using natural features to bring the “outside” into indoor spaces, was on the rise prior to the pandemic and continues to increase in popularity in the hybrid office.
+Biophilia design, or using natural features to bring the “outside” into indoor spaces, was on the rise before the pandemic and continues to increase in popularity in the hybrid office.
 Examples of biophilia design include daylighting, displaying plants and other natural features, and constructing all or part of the office from natural materials, such as wood or stone.
-Studies have shown that exposure to the natural environment can help us relax and focus, and can enhance our wellbeing.
+Studies have shown that exposure to the natural environment can help us relax, focus, and enhance our well-being.

 STEP 8.
 DEVELOP ALTERNATIVES AND CONCEPTUAL DESIGNS